Do you want to solve engineering challenges by using programming and computer modelling? Study Computational Engineering at UiS!

 All study programmes at the UiS have a set of defined learning targets.
 Read more about the learning outcome for this study programme.

-After having completed the master’s degree programme in Computational Engineering, the student shall have acquired the following learning outcomes, in terms of knowledge, skills and general competences:
+After having completed the master’s programme in Computational Engineering, the student shall have acquired the following learning outcomes, in terms of knowledge, skills and general competences:

 Knowledge